jamshedazhar/simplechatapplication/README.md

 Simple example demonstrating chat application on console using redis pubsub.

-Upon initialization it create new channel with argumented username and subscribe to that channel.
-If any new message published for this channel name it will be shown on console.
+Upon execution it creates a new channel with argumented username and subscribe to that channel.
+If any new messages published for this channel name it will be shown on the console.
-User can also reply to that message using that username and their message.
+User can also reply to that message using username and their message.

 ## Dependencies and Installation